canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 #### Container Runtime Option C: Side-load images

-This is only required if you chose to
+This is only required if choosing to
 [side-load images](#images-option-c-side-load-images).
 Make sure that the directory `/var/snap/k8s/common/images` directory exists, then copy all `$image.tar` to that directory, such that containerd automatically